ionathanch/ionathanch.github.io/_posts/2021-11-24-inconsistencies.md

 Again, the complete proof can be found at [HurkensLower.html](/assets/agda/HurkensLower.html).
 One final thing to note is that impredicativity (with respect to function types) of `Set` isn't used either;
 all of this code type checks in Agda, whose universe `Set` is not impredicative.
-This means that impredicativity with respect to pair types alone is sufficient for inconsistency.
+This means that impredicativity with respect to strong pair types alone is sufficient for inconsistency.

-## Unrestricted Large Elimination of Impredicative Universes
+### Unrestricted Large Elimination of Impredicative Universes

 In contrast to strong pairs, weak (impredicative) pairs don't have first and second projections.
 Instead, to use a pair, one binds its components in the body of some expression